dhellmann/pymotw/PyMOTW/dis/index.rst

 A further optimization, suggested by Brandon Rhodes, is to eliminate the Python version of the ``for`` loop entirely.
-If we use ``groupby()`` from :mod:`itertools` to arrange the input, the iteration is moved to C.  We can do this safely because we know the inputs are already sorted.
+If we use :ref:`itertools.groupby() <itertools-groupby>` to arrange the input, the iteration is moved to C.  We can do this safely because we know the inputs are already sorted.
 If you didn't know they were sorted you would need to sort them first.

 .. literalinclude:: dis_eliminate_loop.py
     :linenos: